-July (3 months to exam): Take another practice test under test conditions.
+- June (4 months to exam): Take another practice test under test conditions.
 Grade it.
-I recommend the 1986 exam.
+I recommend the 1996 exam.
 Repeat steps 3 and 4 from above.

-August (2 months to exam): Time for another practice exam.
+- August (2 months to exam): Time for another practice exam.
 I recommend the 1992 exam.
 Grade and review.

-Early September (5 weeks to exam): Take your last remaining practice exam.
-If you followed the above steps, it should be the 2001 exam.
+- Early September (5 weeks to exam): Take your last remaining practice exam.
+If you followed the above steps, it should be the 2008 exam.
 I told you to save this for last since it is the most similar to the current exam.
 Do a very detailed grading, keep careful note of topics you still need to review.

-September/October (last month to exam): At this point you've taken all the practice exams, so you hopefully only have a few topics that you still have issues with.
+- September/October (last month to exam): At this point you've taken all the practice exams, so you hopefully only have a few topics that you still have issues with.
 Go to the Ohio State website where they have compiled the questions from past exams by topic.

-October (less than 2 weeks to exam): Memorize equations.
+- October (less than 2 weeks to exam): Memorize equations.
 You don't want to waste valuable test time deriving results.

 All the exams above have an answer key.
 However, if you want details on how to solve the problems, you will need to look elsewhere.